 However, in most driving scenarios, we encounter dirt rather than thick mud.
 When it comes to dirt, both tires excel due to their abundance of biting edges.
 On the other hand, for those muddy adventures, the Nitto Terra Grappler G2 falls short due to its highway rib-type pattern.

-In summary, the BF Goodrich KO2 is the better choice for mud performance, while the Nitto Terra Grappler G2 shines on dirt.
+In summary, the BF Goodrich KO2 is the better choice for mud performance as being an off-road all terrain tire, while the Nitto Terra Grappler G2 shines on dirt.

 Sand Performance